 Here are some steps to follow on your PowerMetric journey:

 Choosing which metrics to track is not always a "one-size-fits-all" decision, however, there are several key metrics that offer benefits to everyone.
 We've gathered some great information about key metrics that can help you decide which ones are the best fit for you.
 Learn more about key metrics here.

 - Add a PowerMetric in Klipfolio® and connect to your data.

-Choose from our list of pre-built PowerMetrics or create your own custom PowerMetric.
-PowerMetrics are created based on a modelled data source.
-If you have an existing data source you want to use, you must model it before creating a PowerMetric.
+Create a custom PowerMetric or choose from our list of pre-built options.
+PowerMetrics are based on modelled data sources.
+If you have an existing data source you want to use, you'll need to model it first.
 Learn more about creating PowerMetrics here.

 - Explore your PowerMetric - customize and experiment with its display.